The Rain King: Effects

 Property master Tom Day and costume designer Christine Peters were tasked with designing the fake prosthetic leg that Clayton Rohner wears in the episode.
 Because Rohner has both of his legs, Peters had to create a unique harness that pulled Rohner's actual leg out of the camera's sightline.
 Rohner later described the harness as "painful".

 An actual motel called the Sierra Palona Motel was used to film the scene in which a cow crashes through Mulder's motel room roof.
 To secure permission, Jones struck a deal with the owners: if the production staff was allowed to cut a hole in the motel's roof, the show would pay for an entirely new roof afterwards.
 Duke Tomasick, The X-Files construction coordinator, later said that the "fun part" was "calling local roofers and explaining just what kind of damage they'd be repairing for us".

 Special effects producer Bill Millar was tasked with creating a shot of the cow being sucked up into a storm.
 To do this, he photographed a number of cows in a field for reference.
-Then, using digital technology he animated the desire effect.
+Then, using digital technology he animated the desired effect.
 This footage was then combined with a shot of a "cow puppet" being dropped on a re-creation of Mulder's motel room at Fox Studios.
 At the last minute, Millar noticed that the cow puppet's color was different than his computer-generated cow, which necessitated him to quickly change the color.
 Kim Manners later stated that his biggest regret with the episode is that he did not have David Duchovny respond "Got milk?" after the cow crashed through his roof.